 9. They “Aint ‘Fraid Of No Ghosts”

+Source: GiphyCome on, sing it with me: “If there’s something strange in your neighborhood, who ya gonna call?”
+Probably a Nevadan, actually.
+Nevada is one of the most haunted states in the country, with endless stories and sightings from one end to the other, and everyone in Nevada knows at least one of them.
+Madame Tussauds in Las Vegas is notoriously haunted with dead celebrities, and the abandoned Old Goldfield Hotel has reportedly been haunted by the former owner and the woman and child that he murdered.
 These stories are common knowledge, though.
 If you want to get the real nitty gritty on the hauntings throughout the state, all you have to do is ask a true Nevadan.
 They won’t just be able to tell you where to go and the story behind it – they’ll probably take you there themselves.

 10. They Might Be Hot, But Nevadans Are Also Super Chill

 Source: WifflegifThe temperatures might be soaring, but the people in Nevada couldn’t be any cooler if they tried.
 And in a state where racecars and ghosts are more common than Priuses and hipsters and liquor falls as freely as water from the hose, it’s only natural they’ve learned how to go with the flow.
 Nevadans’ laid back personalities and free spirits make them extremely open and accepting of all lifestyles, regardless of how different they might be from their own.
 Here are some numbers to prove it: The number of same-sex households in Nevada increased 87 percent between 2000 and 2010, and reality show polygamists Kody Brown and his many wives picked up and moved to Nevada in the middle of the night in an attempt to find acceptance for their family.
 So when the aliens invade, Nevadans will be waiting to welcome them with open arms.
 And have they got a party waiting for them.